learn-co-curriculum/dsc-linear-regression-section-intro-v2-5/README.md

 ## Statistical Learning Theory

 We then explore statistical learning theory and how dependent and independent variables relate to it.
+Statistical Learning Theory provides an important framework for understanding machine learning.

 ## Linear Regression

-Next, we look into a simple linear regression and figure out how to calculate the "line of best fit".
+In this section, we'll introduce our first machine learning model - linear regression.
+It's really just a fancy way of saying "(straight) line of best fit", but it will introduce a number of concepts that will be important as you continue to learn about more sophisticated models.

 ## Coefficient of Determination